Seanba/seanba.github.io/collections/_pages/about.md

 ---
 layout: page
 title: About
-permalink: /about/
+permalink: /about.html
 ---

-About content goes here.
+fixit - About content goes here.

 * A list item
 * Another list item